Information-Theoretic Performance Limitations of Feedback Control: Underlying Entropic Laws and Generic $\mathcal{L}_{p}$ Bounds: Fundamental Bounds of Feedback Systems

 Moreover, the controller $ {K}$ is assumed to be causal, i.e.,

 Furthermore, $\left\{ \mathbf{d}_{k} \right\}$ and $\mathbf{z}_0$ are assumed to be independent.
-Again, if the plant is not strictly causal, then the controller should be assumed strictly causal to ensure the strict causality of the open-loop system.
+Again, if the plant is not strictly causal, then the controller should be assumed strictly causal to ensure the strict causality of the open-loop system. \end{scenario}

-As a matter of fact, both the system in Fig.~\ref{feedback} and that in Fig.~\ref{feedback2} can be viewed as special cases of the unifying framework depicted in Fig.~\ref{feedback3}, which indeed depicts a generic feedback system; for the relation of this generic framework to machine-learning-in-the-loop control, refer to discussions in Section~\ref{loop}.
-In particular, herein, $\mathbf{d}_{k}, \mathbf{e}_{k}, \mathbf{z}_{k} \in \mathbb{R}$, and $g \left( \cdot \right)$ is assumed to be strictly causal, i.e.,
+In fact, both systems of Scenario~1 (Fig.~\ref{feedback}) and Scenario~2 (Fig.~\ref{feedback2}) can be viewed as special cases of the unifying framework depicted in Fig.~\ref{feedback3}, as a generic feedback system.
+More specifically, herein $\mathbf{d}_{k}, \mathbf{e}_{k}, \mathbf{z}_{k} \in \mathbb{R}$, and ${g} \left( \cdot \right)$ is assumed to be strictly causal, i.e.,

 for any time instant $k \geq 0$.
 Furthermore, $\left\{ \mathbf{d}_{k} \right\}$ and $\mathbf{z}_0$ are assumed to be independent.
 As such, the system in Fig.~\ref{feedback} may be viewed the a special case of that in Fig.~\ref{feedback3} for the case of $g \left( \cdot \right) = K \left( P \left( \cdot \right) \right)$, while that in Fig.~\ref{feedback2} is a special case for when $g \left( \cdot \right) = P \left( K \left( \cdot \right) \right)$.
 Accordingly, to investigate the disturbance attenuation properties (essentially the relationship between the error signal $\left\{ \mathbf{e}_{k} \right\}$ and the disturbance $\left\{ \mathbf{d}_{k} \right\}$) of the systems in Fig.~\ref{feedback} or Fig.~\ref{feedback2}, it suffices to examine the generic feedback system given in Fig.~\ref{feedback3}.